 The city’s widespread transport network was also critical in offering Medellín’s marginalised communities access to both amenities and economic opportunities.
 This includes MetroCable, the world’s first cable car system for daily commuting.
 MetroCable was designed to reach Medellín’s underdeveloped hilly suburbs, which were previously inaccessible by the city’s mass transport metro system.
 Operating since 2004, the network now carries 30,000 people daily.

 “The ultimate achievement for a city is to earn unconditional respect from people all over the world, for our people, our city and our country.”

 Common challenges, shared solutions

 Cities remain arguably the most important global actors on the world stage, which will house around two-thirds of the world’s population by 2050.
-Cities are responsible for 67% of global energy consumption, produce more than 70% of greenhouse gas emissions, and are the acknowledged drivers of the global economy with 600 urban centres generating about 60% of global GDP.
+Cities are responsible for 67 percent of global energy consumption, produce more than 70 percent of greenhouse gas emissions, and are the acknowledged drivers of the global economy with 600 urban centres generating about 60 percent of global GDP.
 With urbanisation a seemingly irrevocable trend, WCS attendees were united in the belief that cities must be placed at the forefront of tackling sustainable growth.

 The World Cities Summit is a platform for leaders and industry experts around the world to convene to address common challenges of rapid urbanisation and share integrated urban solutions and forge new partnerships.